daniildin/ClubWebsite/README.md

 # BMCC Programming Club Website Project
-Borough of Manhattan Community College Programming Club's website repository..
-This project is open source, and anyone the club is welcome to contribute!
-Feel free to join this organization if you are a club member (or alumni!).
+Welcome to the Borough of Manhattan Community College Programming Club's website repository!
+This project is open source and anyone the club is welcome to contribute!
+Feel free to join this organization if you are a club member (or alumni!)

 For a list of current goals, feel free to look at the issues, and consider joining our Github Organization (Club Members/Alumni only).
 Before contributing, please read and follow the steps outlined in the contribution section.Contributing
 If you are interested in contributing, that is great!